 For making buttercream, I recommend avoiding plastic.
 Like plastic bowls for instance.
 Plastic can retain flavors and odors over time.
 When you are making a meringue style buttercream you need clean bowls to properly whip your egg whites.
 If you use plastic bowls that have retained any grease over time, you may have trouble whipping them up properly.

-Also, avoid using glass if you can for certain buttercream recipes like the Swiss, Italian, and French buttercreams where you will be adding a heated mixture to your bowl.
+Also, avoid using glass if you can for certain frosting recipes like the Swiss, Italian, and French buttercreams where you will be adding a heated mixture to your bowl.
 Glass bowls can retain heat.

 - Sturdy whisk (this is my new favorite whisk, it doubles as a bowl scraper!)